juberiya1ajaz/GameCrypt/README.md

 ## 🏅 Accomplishments that we're proud of

 - We are proud of the fact that we were able to complete the project in the given time.
+- Brainstorming: It took us a long time to develop a website that had a real societal influence.
+- Utilizing the backend, we got it all to work in the end.

 ## 📖 What we learned
 - Gamification.